Elective Share: Know Your Options If Your Spouse Disinherits You

 The lawmakers know that disinherited spouses can often face financial hardship, and taxpayers and the community do not want to be financially responsible for widowed individuals who were disinherited.
 Therefore, if the deceased spouse had assets, the community’s position is that at least a percentage of the estate passes to the surviving spouse for their ongoing care.
 Several states have similar laws, and the amount the person receives depends on the state they lived in on the date of the decedent’s death.

 Losing a loved one is difficult enough without the added worry of an uncertain financial future.
-If you, as the surviving spouse, discover that for one reason or another, you were overlooked in the inheritance, Lee Laskody of Laskody Law has the experience required to help you work through the process and get the assets to which you may have a right.
+If you, as the surviving spouse, discover that for one reason or another, you were overlooked in the inheritance, Lee Laskody of Laskody Law has the experience required to help you work through the process and get the assets to which you may have a right as a surviving spouse.

 Who Requires Spousal Elective Share?

-Many people turn to spousal elective share when they discover they were left out of the will and are trying to figure out why they were disinherited.
+Many people turn to a spousal elective estate share when they discover they were left out of the will and are trying to figure out why they were disinherited.

 Why Some Disinherited Spouses Do Not Get Anything